From the Holy Grail to the Holy City

 Now that the Jesuits are saving the faith there is a revision of the Italian fiasco about St Peter's remains.
 According to Wikipedia: "On November 24, 2013, these relics were held by Pope Francis and displayed publicly for the first time after celebrating... the 'Year of Faith' Mass."
-This link shows once again that monks don't illuminate manuscripts anymore, but the Wikipedias of the world because the Vatican has re-educated its flock since Kirschbaum's report, which is omitted altogether, and simply transferred the discovery of Peter's bones to a later date.
+This link shows once again that monks don't illuminate manuscripts anymore, but the Wikipedias of the world because the Vatican has re-educated its flock since Kirschbaum's report, which is omitted altogether, and simply transfer the discovery of Peter's bones to a later date.
 It's like a game of "cups and balls"!
 After sacrificing the German Jesuit, the experts could claim that Peter's tomb remained undisturbed, hence empty, since the time of Constantine.
-They admit that some valuable artifacts are missing from the necropolis, but eliminate earlier suspects by blaming it on the Saracens in 846 CE who were iconoclasts and wouldn't have dug up bones!
-The missing skull, which Kirschbaum features, is no longer an issue either because it was allegedly at St John Lateran since the ninth century, right alongside the skull of St Paul.
+They admit that some valuable artifacts are missing from the necropolis, but eliminate earlier suspects by blaming it on the Saracens in 846 CE, although they were iconoclasts and wouldn't have dug up bones!
+The missing skull, which Kirschbaum features, is no longer an issue because it was supposedly at St John Lateran since the ninth century, right next to the skull of St Paul.

-Here is the latest about Peter's tomb, quoted from "Everything you want to know about the Catholic Church ... but are afraid to ask" a P.R. project with 10 free videos by Rev. William P. Saunders of Virginia (USA), a catholic priest, scholar, and apologist:
+Here is the latest about Peter's tomb, quoted from "Everything you want to know about the Catholic Church ... but are afraid to ask" an informative P.R. project with 10 free videos by Rev. William P. Saunders of Virginia (USA), a catholic priest, scholar, and apologist:

 Such a gesture moves us to remember the earliest days of the church and our first pope.
 After the Council of Jerusalem in AD 49, St. Peter returned to Rome.
 There he served as the bishop of the small Christian community, holding Mass in homes.
 During this time, he also dictated the Gospel, ascribed by name to his secretary, St. Mark, and his two letters included in our New Testament (a dating confirmed by recent papyrologic and paleographic studies of the Dead Sea Scrolls).